-In addition to its activities in the United States, 7.3% of the Company's 2010 sales were generated in Canada.
+In addition to its activities in the United States, 7.5% of the Company's 2011 sales were generated in Canada.
 We are subject to general risks attendant to the conduct of business in Canada, including economic uncertainties and foreign government regulations.
 In addition, the Company's Canadian business is subject to changes in demand or pricing resulting from fluctuations in currency exchange rates or other factors.

-The Company's \$4.5 million investments in marketable securities at December 31, 2010 are invested in highly rated and liquid U.S. government securities and insured certificates of deposit.
+The Company's \$5.4 million investments in marketable securities at December 31, 2011 are invested in insured certificates of deposit.